johns8mt/it3038c-script/Project3/README.md

-Introduction
+Introduction:
 I made a game similar to Space invaders called Invaders of Space!
 Your lone Triangle will need to destory as many enimies as possible and try to last as long as you can!

 I based my code off of code found here: https://www.geeksforgeeks.org/building-space-invaders-using-pygame-python/ Geeks for Geeks is a great site I used to get ideas for all my "nerdy" projects.

-BEFORE YOU START
+BEFORE YOU START:
 You will need to have VSCode and at least Python 3 installed in order to get this code to work.
 You can find downloads for these in the links below.
 Python: https://www.python.org/downloads/ VSCode: https://code.visualstudio.com/download

-How to Start Running Code
+How to Start Running Code:
 After you have Python and VSCode installed.
 Open the .py file in VSCode and then right click on the code and click "Run Python file in Terminal" then you will be able to play.

-Modules
+Modules:
 You have to Import these modules in order to get the Square Invaders game to work.

 import turtle